socalit/Windows11-Xbox-Controller-Wake/README.md

 ```

 ### 4. If S3 is not enabled
-You will get this message:
+You’ll see:

 > “S3 Sleep is not enabled in BIOS.
-> Here is how to turn it on…”
+Here is how to turn it on…”

-With detailed motherboard-specific BIOS steps.
+The wizard provides detailed BIOS/UEFI instructions.

 ### 5. Follow the prompts
-Everything is color-coded:
+Color-coded interface:

--  Success = Green
+- Green   → Success
--  Errors / warnings = Red
+- Red     → Errors / Warnings
--  Information = White
+- White   → Info
--  Wizard theme = green on black (console-style)
+- Theme   → Green text on black background (console-style)

 ---

 # Security Notice (Plaintext Password)
 If you enable Auto Login:

-- Your password is stored as **plaintext** in the Windows registry
+- Your password is stored as **plaintext** in the registry
-- This is how Microsoft AutoAdminLogon works
+- This is Microsoft’s *built-in* AutoAdminLogon behavior
+- Only use this on a **personal gaming PC you fully control**

-- Do NOT use Auto Login on:
+Do *not* use Auto Login on:
 - Work PCs
-  - Domain PCs
+- Domain-joined systems
 - Shared computers

-This tool is intended for **personal gaming rigs only**.

 ---

 # BIOS Requirements for S3 Sleep
-If your PC doesn’t support S3, you’ll be guided to enable it.
+If your PC does not support S3 sleep, the wizard explains how to enable it.

-Typical BIOS options:
+Common BIOS options:

 - **ACPI Sleep State → S3**
-- **Legacy S3**
+- **Legacy S3 Mode**
 - **Suspend Mode → S3 Only**
+- **Disable S0 Low Power Idle**
 - **Disable Modern Standby**
-- **Disable S0 Low Power Idle**

-Desktop motherboards almost always support S3.
+Most desktop motherboards support S3.

-Some laptops permanently disable it.
+Some OEM laptops may permanently remove S3 support.

 ---

 # License
-MIT License — free to use, modify, redistribute.
+MIT License — free to use, modify, and redistribute.

 ---

 # Support the Project
 If this tool helped you:

-###  **Star the GitHub repo**
+### ⭐ **Star the GitHub repo**
-###  Share it with other PC gamers
+### 🕹 Share it with PC gaming communities
-###  Open issues or feature requests
+### 🐛 Open issues or request features

-I built this because I wanted console behavior back — and I know others do too.
+I built this because I wanted console behavior on Windows and I know many others want the too